mealycpp/ECE4300_FALL2025/README.md

 The system includes:
 - Verilog Hardware Accelerator (optimized for 16×16 grids)
 - Python Reference Implementation for correctness verification
-- Interactive Web-Based Visualizer for demonstrating algorithm behavior
+- Python Visualizer for demonstrating algorithm behavior
 - Seven Comprehensive Test Mazes evaluating correctness, efficiency, and performance All hardware and software implementations match exactly in nodes expanded, path quality, and optimality.